Everlaw/nbts/README.md

 For this plugin to work, you will need to have Node.js version 0.8.0 or later installed.

-In NetBeans, go to Tools > Plugins, and select the "Downloaded" tab.
+Download the latest netbeanstypescript.nbm file from the [Releases](https://github.com/Everlaw/nbts/releases) page.
+Then, in NetBeans, go to Tools > Plugins, and select the "Downloaded" tab.
 Click "Add Plugins..." and locate the netbeanstypescript.nbm file.
 The TypeScript Editor should appear in the list.
 Select it and click "Install".

 ### Notes